scriptvile/asteroids/README.md

 # asteroids

+ViewportHandler.cs - I'm not the author of this class!
+I hold the credit for all of the other work.

+Work time: 35 hours, 35 minutes (art/design/programming/testing)

 The game is not finished!

-Work time: 35 hours, 35 minutes (art/design/programming/testing)

 Missing features:
  - Sounds
  - Music